iamahmedabdalla/onlineclipboard/README.md

 ## Introduction

-Welcome to our Online Clipboard application with extra features!
-This application allows users to manage their sessions, store and interact with various types of content, and leverage additional functionalities such as AI-generated responses and text-to-speech capabilities.
+Just another online Clipboard application with some intresting features.

 ## Features

-Session Management: Create, delete, and switch between different sessions to organize your content efficiently.
+Session Management: Create, delete, and switch between different sessions.
 Text and File Upload:
 - Easily input text or upload files to store and share within sessions.
-- AI Integration: Utilize Google's Generative AI to generate responses to questions, enhancing interactivity within sessions.
+- AI Integration: Generative AI to generate responses to questions.
-- Text-to-Speech: Convert text inputs into speech for auditory feedback or accessibility purposes.
+- Text-to-Speech: Convert text inputs into speech - why not.
-- User Authentication: Securely log in and manage sessions tied to your user account.
+- User Authentication: Yeah - why not also.

 ## Available Scripts

 In the project directory, you can run:

+### `Set up Firebase`

+### `Google AI API `

 ### `npm start`